This post is a living document. Last updated on 2026-05-31.

 Computational research and AI

-Before committing to a concrete project, I brainstorm ideas, gather papers and other resources, distill suitable constructions, implement them in Wolfram Language, and create notebooks for experimentation and preliminary presentation to colleagues.
-If a direction looks promising, I zoom in and develop it further, eventually contributing to Wolfram Institute projects, paclets, or independent writing.
-In practice, three parts of this workflow are especially suitable for AI assistance: the exploratory phase, polishing phase, and repo maintenance and organization.
+Before committing to a concrete project, I brainstorm ideas, gather resources, implement computable notions in Wolfram Language, and create experimental notebooks.
+If a direction looks promising and gets accepted by colleagues, I develop it further, eventually contributing to Wolfram Institute projects, paclets, or independent writing.

 A turning point came with the release of Claude Opus 4.5.
 I began experimenting with agentic workflows and got used to offloading tasks to Claude using only guidance and specifications, without touching the code directly.
 The results were surprisingly good.
 My first “wow” moment was vibe-coding a Swift app to manage and time-track my weekly tasks—generated entirely from a screenshot of my wife’s Excel table.
 I have never programmed in Swift and have never looked at the generated code, yet the app works perfectly.
 It feels like we are approaching a world where anyone can define the app they need and let the AI build it, like selecting a song on a jukebox.